WGC's 2025-2026 Young Women's Giving Circle (YWGC)

 The WGC's Mini Give was part of the May 2025 WGC's Big Give, where women pool their dollars and collectively award grants.
 Our YWGC interns reviewed 30 Big Give applications and together made a decision on their $5,000 Mini Give grant award to Voices for Children to provide feminine hygiene products for one year to 40 girls and young women ages 11-25 in the foster care system and in the Foster Youth to Independence program.

-"We are so proud of these amazing young women" said Paula Seabright, WGC Break the Cycle Chair.
+"We are so proud of these amazing young women" said Paula Seabright, Chair of WGC's Young Women's Giving Circle.
 "They spent the last nine months learning about philanthropy and how to affect change, which they most certainly have done."

-"We are so proud of these amazing young women" said Paula Seabright, WGC Break the Cycle Chair.
+"We are so proud of these amazing young women" said Paula Seabright, Chair of WGC's Young Women's Giving Circle.
 "They spent the last nine months learning about philanthropy and how to affect change, which they most certainly have done."

 |